-The general education curriculum at Salem State University will be changing effective fall 2014.
+The general education curriculum at Salem State University has changed.
 Through the new general education curriculum, you will be immersed in a series of learning experiences that will engage you with the broader community and world.
 You will acquire new skills and understandings, be exposed to different academic disciplines, and improve your fundamental academic and life skills.
 Salem State University is committed to providing you with a firm foundation for your future growth and success as an innovative and engaged citizen within your community and the world.

 The general education curriculum is designed to complement your major and to expose you to multiple ways of learning and knowing that will help prepare you for a rapidly changing world.

 General Education Curriculum Overview

 The general education curriculum consists of 34-35 credits in ten categories:

 - First Year Seminar